List of Courses

 ART 214 Painting II (3 credits)

-Advanced course work in painting with concentrated studio projects and problems involving lighting, spatial and environmental concepts.
+Advanced course in painting with concentrated studio projects and problems involving lighting, spatial and environmental concepts.
 Students should develop technical understanding of the various components of painting, space, volume, and value, as well as various painting media such as oil, acrylic, watercolor, gauche, encaustic, and graphic design media.
-Prerequisite: ART 213 or Permission of Instructor.

 ART 218 Art in Animation (3 credits)

-This course is an introduction to the history of animation and will give students hands-on studio experience making a short animated presentation.
+An introduction to the history of animation and hands-on studio experience making a short animated presentation.
 Students will learn the artistic skills required for computer animation techniques using current animation software.
-Prerequisite: ART 142 or Permission of Instructor.

 ART 219 Ceramics I (3 credits)